CrowdSorcerer/crowdsource-smart-home-data/metrics/README.md

 # Metrics

-Scripts developed that obtain the platform's metrics displayed on the Dashboard.
+Scripts developed that obtain the platform's metrics which are then displayed on the Dashboard.
 The Bash script submits the python file `hudi_metrics.py` as a Spark job, and obtains the printed metrics.
-After that, the script sends those metrics to the Pushgateway server.
+After that, some other metrics are appended by running commands, and finally the script sends all metrics to the Pushgateway server.

 These scripts were built to be run periodically, as a cron job for example.